jbms/sphinx-immaterial/docs/graphviz.rst

 .. admonition:: Implementation note
    :class: info

-   Using cross references in a single field of a record node (with multiple fields) is unsupported because the manually specified :graphvizattr:`label` is used as is.
+   Using a cross reference in a single field of a record node (with multiple fields) is unsupported because the manually specified :graphvizattr:`label` is used as is.